jhasanjay/adx-kafkaConnect-hol/hdi-standalone-nonesp/Module-05.md

 <br>

-### 15. Click on the database "crimes_db"; Then enter the table DDL below and click on the run button.
+### 15. Click on the database "crimes_db"; Then paste the table DDL below in the Web UI, and click on the run button.

 ```
 // Create table